-- Add the blackcurrants and water to a large saucepan, and boil until the blackcurrants have become mush – about half an hour.
+- Place the blackcurrants and water into a large saucepan, and simmer until the blackcurrants have become soft and mushy – about half an hour.

 - Put a couple of saucers into the freezer, to test for set later.

-- Using a fine mesh sieve over your preserving pan, strain the juices from the blackcurrant pulp.
-Press down on the fruit to extract more juice and pectin.
-Discard the contents of the sieve.
+- Place a fine mesh sieve over your preserving pan, and strain the juices from the blackcurrant pulp.
+Press down on the fruit to extract all the juice and pectin, then discard the contents of the sieve.

-- Remove the pan from heat, then place small amount of jam on an ice-cold saucer and leave for 5 minutes.
+- To test for set, place a small amount of jelly onto an ice-cold saucer and leave for 5 minutes.

 - Remove your sterile jars from the oven, remembering not to touch the inside.